tprasadtp/ubuntu-post-install/README.md

 ## How to use this

-Install your choice of Ubuntu/Debian/Mint or its derivative as you would( If you wish to automate that too, you can use `preseed.cfg file`)
+Install your choice of Ubuntu/Debian/Mint or its derivative as you would

 ### Step 1: Get the script